smnookin/smnookin.github.io/_posts/2015-10-05-your-filename.md

 “It’s important for us to have our own support network.
 In terms of that, we would bring it up if there’s someone we’re worried about.
 We wouldn’t even say their gender, we’d keep who they are as confidential as possible.”

 Confidentiality, however, has its limits.
-Like MIT Medical’s confidentiality policy [LINK], in cases where a student is in immediate danger of causing harm to themselves or others, more immediate action will be taken.
+Like MIT Medical’s confidentiality [policy](https://medical.mit.edu/services/mental-health-counseling/confidentiality), in cases where a student is in immediate danger of causing harm to themselves or others, more immediate action will be taken.

 Florentine says, “If it was truly immediate danger, I’d call 911.
 If it reaches the level of where someone has pills, or has a gun, I would call someone immediately.”